-- 31 Marine heatwaves (MHWs) are extreme ocean temperature events occurring over extended periods of time (Hobday et al., - 32 2016).
-Over the past decade the frequency of MHW events has increased by 50% (IPCC, 2023) as well as their duration and - magnitude (Oliver et al., 2018).
-They can affect small areas of coastline or span multiple ocean areas across latitudes with - 34 significant impacts on ecosystems, coastal communities and economies (Wernberg et al., 2013; Garrabou et al., 2022; Dayan - 35 et al., 2023). - 36 Since the beginning of the 21 century the particularly rapid warming trend of the Mediterranean Sea surface layer has been - 37 associated with a strong increase in MHWs events (Bensoussan et al., 2019, Ibrahim et al, 2021, Juza et al., 2022, Pastor and - 38 Khodayar, 2022, Dayan et al., 2023).
-Several studies, mainly confined at the surface, have addressed this topic covering - 39 different aspects of MHWs using satellite observations and model simulations.
-In particular, from basin to sub-regional scale, - 40 previous works analyze MHWs drivers and indicators, estimate the frequency, the duration and intensity of MHWs, evaluate - 41 their trend and assess the risk and the impacts on ecosystems (Darmaraki et al 2019, Galli et al., 2017, Garrabou et al., 2022, - 42 Juza et al., 2022, Dayan et al., 2023, Martinez et al., 2023, Marullo et al., 2023, Pastor and Khodayar, Simon et al., 2023).
+Marine heatwaves (MHWs) are extreme ocean temperature events occurring over extended periods of time (Hobday et al., 2016).
+Over the past decade MHWs have increased worldwide their frequency by 50% (IPCC, 2023) as well as their duration and magnitude (Oliver et al., 2018).
+They can affect small areas of coastline or span multiple ocean areas across latitudes with

+30 significant impacts on ecosystems, coastal communities and economies (Wernberg et al., 2013; Garrabou et al., 2022; Dayan et al., 2023).

+Since the beginning of the 21st century the particularly rapid warming trend of the Mediterranean Sea surface layer has been associated with a strong increase in MHWs (Bensoussan et al., 2019, Ibrahim et al, 2021, Juza et al., 2022, Pastor and Khodayar, 2022, Dayan et al., 2023).
+Several studies, mainly confined at the surface, have addressed this topic facing different

-- 44 However, MHWs are not exclusively limited to the surface layer, but they can also propagate throughout the deeper layers of - 45 the water column (Darmaraki et al., 2019, Shijian et al., 2021, Scannell H.A., 2020, Juza et al., 2022).
-This can cause negative - 46 ecological consequences compromising the maintenance of the biodiversity, of the food and the regulation of air quality - 47 (Garrabou et al., 2022; Holbrook et al., 2020; Santora et al., 2020; Smale et al., 2019; Schaeffer and Roughan, 2017; Liquete - 48 et al., 2016; Martin-Lo" pez et al., 2016; Mills et al., 2013).
-A recent work in the Mediterranean Sea shows that although - 49 MHWs frequency is higher at the surface, their maximum intensity and duration is registered in the subsurface layers (Dayan - et al., 2023).
-Moreover, in-situ data collected in the tropical western Pacific Ocean show that the maximum intensity of almost - ct al., 2023).
-Moreover, in-situ data concered in the hopical western racine occan show that the maximum intensity of annos - 51 every MHW event is found in the subsurface layer, and many of the MHWs occurred even when no significant warming - anomalies are detected at the surface (Shijian et al., 2021).
+- 35 aspects of MHWs using satellite observations and model simulations.
+In particular, from basin to sub-regional scale, previous works analyse MHWs drivers and indicators, estimate the frequency, the duration and intensity of MHWs, evaluate their trend and assess the risk and the impacts on ecosystems (Dayan et al., 2022, Darmaraki et al 2019, Galli et al., 2017, Garrabou et al., 2022, Juza et al., 2022, among others). - 40 However, MHWs are not exclusively limited to the surface layer, but they can also propagate throughout the deeper layers of the water column (Darmaraki et al., 2019, Shijian et al., 2021, Scannell H.A., 2020, Juza et al., 2022).
+A recent work in the Mediterranean Sea shows that although MHWs frequency is higher at the surface, their maximum intensity and duration is registered in the subsurface layers (Dayan et al., 2023).
+Moreover, in-situ data collected in the tropical western Pacific Ocean show that the maximum intensity of almost every MHW event is found in the subsurface layer, and many of the MHWs - 45 occurred even when no significant warming anomalies are detected at the surface (Shijian et al., 2021).

-- 54 Using satellite data, Marullo et al. (2023) defined the occurrence of the event in the Mediterranean Sea from May 2022 to - 55 spring 2023, with higher intensity in summer 2022 and in the band 0-25° E. Starting from this result, the present work - analyzes the subsurface properties of the 2022 MHW in the upper 2000 m depth using in-situ hydrographic Argo profiles - 57 (Product ref. no. 1, Table 1; Wong et al., 2020) collected during the period of highest intensity (warm season, May- - 58 September) and in the period thereafter (cold season, October-December).
-Focusing on Marullo et al. (2023) results and - 59 on the availability of Argo float profiles, five study areas were selected for our analysis (Figure 1(b)).
-An estimation of the - 60 horizontal and vertical distribution of the Ocean Heat Content (OHC) anomaly is performed in the whole Mediterranean.
+The present work analyses the subsurface properties of the 2022 MHW in the upper 2000 m depth using in-situ hydrographic Argo profiles (Product ref. no. 1, Table 1; Wong et al., 2020) collected during the event (May-September 2022) and after the event (October-December 2022) in the Mediterranean Sea (Figure 1(b)).
+Focusing on the horizontal and vertical distribution